ChristophSchmidl/network-security/assignment-4/README.md

 * a) Look at routes 1, 2, and 7.
 Where does traffic not matched by any of the other routes go, and why?
 Write your answer to **exercise3a**.
 	* Answer

+* b) Route 9 is one of the two original routes, also present when the VPN is not active.
+Similarly, routes 4–6 are always added by my VPN setup script.
+Explain what these routes accomplish.
+What traffic do they match, where does that traffic go, and why?
+Note the IP ranges used, and try to imagine the usage scenario for a VPN.
+Write your answers to
+**exercise3b**.
+	* Answer

+* c) Explain why route 3 is necessary, in light of what routes 4–6 accomplish.
+Look at the dhcp lease for the tap0 interface.
+Write your answer to **exercise3c**.
+	* Answer

+* d) Look at route 8 and the dhcp lease for the wlp3s0 interface.
+Why is route 8 necessary?
+What happens if it is not present?
+Write your answer to **exercise3d**.
+	* Answer

+* e) Route 10 is the most important route present.
+Explain what it does, and what would happen if it was not present.
+Also try to explain what happens when I connect e.g. to an SSH server running on the same machine as the VPN server.
+Does that traffic get tunneled or not?
+Explain why.
+Write your answers to **exercise3e**.
+	* Answer